Fern-Aerell/LAU/README.md

-# Learn
+# LAU (Learn And Understand)
-A repository for learning and experimenting
+A repository for exploration and mastery.